 If you aren’t sure if it sounds bad because it is out of tune or because you made an error it is going to be a very slow learning process so you need to make sure the guitar is always in tune (those around you will thank you too!)

-If you are just a beginner you are going to want to learn how to tune your guitar like it’s second nature.
+If you are just a beginner you are going to want to learn how to tune a guitar properly, like it’s second nature.
 Guitars go out of tune for many reasons – simply playing it and changes in temperature and humidity being two of the main ones.

 Tuning by Ear

 First I will explain how to tune by ear.
 This may sound daunting to the beginner but it’s not too difficult and practice will definitely make you better.